Summary

 Contributions

-Belgium is a high cost social security location.
-Individual contributions are in excess of 13% of gross pay (with no cap), and 27% for employers.
+Belgium is one of the highest cost social security locations.
+Individual contributions are in excess of 13% of gross pay (with no cap), and employer contributions are 27% of gross pay.
+A cap to employer contributions (on quarterly base earnings above €85,000) came into force in July 2025.

 Treaties

-Belgium has social security agreements with all European Economic Area countries and more than 25 non EEA countries.
+Belgium has social security agreements with all European Economic Area countries and more than 25 non-EEA countries.
 These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to Belgium therefore continue to pay home country social security rather than Belgian contributions.

 Exemptions

-Tax free allowances (up to a maximum of 30%, with an absolute maximum of €90,000) granted to expats under the new special tax regime are exempted from employee and employer social security contributions.
+Under the revised STRIT regime, 30% of gross remuneration paid to expatriate employees in Belgium can be exempted from employee and employer social security contributions.
 In addition, the reimbursement of school fees, moving and set up expenses can be made free of social security.
+An application for this allowance needs to be filed within three months of arrival in Belgium.

 Administration